 Beginning with 2007-08

-- International Baccalaureate Diploma Programme (IB) courses were added to the Course Offerings Report (PI-1215) and the WINSS historical data files.
+- International Baccalaureate Diploma Program (IB) courses were added to the Course Offerings Report (PI-1215) and the WINSS historical data files.

 - The course type "DPI-Defined Advanced Coursework" was dropped and courses previously included in this course type are retroactively included in the course type "Other Courses".